-In 1830, a British Sportsman named Colonel Hawker described the dogs as “the best for any kind of shooting.
+In 1830, a British Sportsman named Colonel Hawker described the dogs as “the best for any shooting.
 The breed began to grow in popularity.
-In the early 1900s, hunters and farmers from the United States learned of the breed’s work ethic and began incorporating “Labs” into their daily lives.
+In the early 1900s, hunters and farmers from the United States learned of the breed’s work ethic and began incorporating “Labs” into their daily lives

-The first registration of Labradors by the AKC was in 1917, and from the 1920s through the ’30s, there was a great influx of British dogs that formed the backbone of the breed in this country.
+The first registration of Labradors by AKC was in 1917.
+From the 1920s through the 1930s, a significant influx of British dogs formed the backbone of breed in this country.